MicrosoftDocs/minecraft-creator/creator/Documents/GettingStarted.md

 ## Visual Studio Code

 JSON is a popular text file format that is used by Minecraft Bedrock Edition in order to interact with content within.
-JSON can be edited in any text editor, such as Notepad or Word.
+JSON can be edited in any text editor such as Notepad or Word.
 However, Visual Studio Code is a free to use text based editor that supports 3rd party extensions, including some built for Bedrock development.

 ### Installing Visual Studio Code